45 Constructive Feedback Examples: Your Cheatsheat to Improvement Feedback

 For example, suppose an employee's productivity decreased after a coworker quit.
 In that case, you can try to figure out how that has impacted the subject.

-Below are a few examples you can use to broach the subject of decreased positivity while remaining constructive:
+Below are a few constructive criticism examples you can use to broach the subject of decreased positivity while remaining positive and helpful:

 - Last year you went the extra mile!
 Your scores were some of the best I've ever seen.
 So far this year, your numbers aren't quite keeping up.
 Has something changed that is causing this?